 When working with speaker bureaus, clearly communicate your event's primary focus and audience composition.
 At Crimson Speakers, we've found that event organizers who provide detailed audience profiles and specific learning objectives get significantly better speaker matches than those requesting generic "AI content."

 Consider hybrid approaches for larger events.
-Opening with a tech speaker who provides strategic context, followed by AI speakers who dive into implementation details, often produces the strongest audience satisfaction scores.
+Opening with a tech speaker who provides strategic context, followed by AI speakers who dive into implementation details, often produces strong audience satisfaction.
 This structure works particularly well for multi-day events where audience technical sophistication varies significantly.

 The choice between AI speakers and tech speakers ultimately determines whether your audience leaves with actionable insights or general awareness.
 In a market where AI expertise commands premium rates and limited availability, making the right choice early in your planning process ensures access to the best speakers for your specific needs.